 Product / Packaging disposal Recycle wherever possible.
 Consult manufacturer for recycling options or consult local or regional waste management authority for disposal if no suitable treatment or disposal facility can be identified.
 Treat and neutralise at an approved treatment plant.
-Treatment should involve: Neutralisation with soda-ash or soda-lime followed by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus Decontaminate empty containers with 5% aqueous sodium hydroxide or soda ash, followed by water.
+Treatment should involve: Mixing or slurrying in water; Neutralisation with soda-lime or soda-ash followed by: burial in a land-fill specifically licensed to accept chemical and / or pharmaceutical wastes or Incineration in a licensed apparatus (after admixture with suitable combustible material) Decontaminate empty containers with 5% aqueous sodium hydroxide or soda ash, followed by water.
 Observe all label safeguards until containers are cleaned and destroyed.

 Waste treatment options Not Available

 Sewage disposal options Not Available